Nikoleta-v3/Game-Theory-and-Python/paper/paper.md

 interactions.
 Game theory itself has a number of sub fields and the one considered in this tutorial is the area of repeated games.
-This has been the subject of a lot of research [Axelrod1981] but has also been used extensively as an entry to the subject for students at undergraduate level courses.
+This has been the subject of a lot of research [Axelrod1981] but has also been used extensively as an entry to the subject for students at undergraduate level courses [Brokaw2004], [Knight2015].
 The advantage of studying the Prisoner's Dilemma is that it models situations in which self-interest clashes with collective interest, thus it provides a framework for illustrating the usage of mathematics in real life decision making.

-% TODO a good reference that the PD is heavily used in education.

 # Content